cancervariants/cancervariants.org/pages/dl_wg.md

 ## Objectives
 This working group will focus on requirements, strategies, and implementations for aggregating data with mixed usage licenses.
+This work will be accomplished in partnership with the [REWS](https://www.ga4gh.org/work_stream/regulatory-ethics/) and [DURI](https://www.ga4gh.org/work_stream/data-use-researcher-identities-duri-2/) workstreams of the GA4GH.
+Initial work will be based on evaluation of licenses curated by the [Reusable Data Project](http://reusabledata.org/).

 ## Logistics